Skip to main content

 In Triggering Environments

-• Use a shopping cart for stability
+• Use a shopping cart or railing for temporary stability.

-• Focus on stationary objects
+• Focus on a stationary object when visual motion is overwhelming.

-• Take breaks
+• Take breaks before symptoms become severe.

 At Home

-• Reduce visual clutter
+• Reduce visual clutter while symptoms are intense.

 General